fmatthew5876/stdcxx-literal/proposal/draft.md

 But then we lose the ability to log character arrays and still have to pay the syntatic overhead of adding this useless `sv` suffix everywhere just to work around language limitations which could be fixed.

-The author is vehemently against these types of approaches for the above reasons.
+We are not in favor of these types of approaches for the above reasons.
 We should improve string literals at the language level to empower developers to write more efficient and safer libraries.

 Acknowledgments